AaronBratcher/AgileDB/README.md

 public init?(db: AgileDB, key: String)

 /**
- Asynchronously instantiates object and populate with values from the database.

- - parameter db: Database object holding the data.
- - parameter key: Key of the data entry.

- - throws: DBError
-*/
-public init(db: AgileDB, key: String) async throws

-/**
  Save the object's encoded values to the database.

  - parameter db: Database object to hold the data.